Skip to main contentAccessibility Statement

 Management arrangements

-The North Northamptonshire Gypsy and Traveller Site Allocations Policy will be prepared, consulted upon, and managed by the Planning Policy Executive Advisory Panel, reporting into the Executive.
-Adoption of the Plan will be considered by NNC Full Council.
+The North Northamptonshire Gypsy and Traveller Local Plan will be prepared, consulted upon, and managed by the Planning Communities Executive Advisory Panel, reporting into and adopted by the Executive.

 Resources required to produce the DPD